-- Acknowledge the woman's emotional response, whatever it is. - Say (and show) you are sorry for her/their loss, if appropriate, but ... - ... be aware that it might not be; she may feel relief and/or not want expressions of sympathy - Don't assume that the shorter the gestation, the less the sense of loss. - Give time for the news to sink in and for her to ask any questions she has. - Explain what will happen next.
-If your role includes explaining management options, you might find it helpful to look at our good practice guide on talking about the management of miscarriage.
+- Acknowledge the woman's emotional response, whatever it is. - Say (and show) you are sorry for her/their loss, if appropriate, but ... - ... be aware that it might make some women feel worse. - Don't assume that the shorter the gestation, the less the sense of loss. - Give time for the news to sink in and for her to ask any questions she has. - Explain what will happen next.
+If your role includes explaining management options, you might find it helpful to look at our film and good practice guide on talking about management of miscarriage.